 Self-employed.
-You must report your income and expenses on Schedule C or C-EZ (Form 1040) if you are a sole proprietor, or on Schedule F (Form 1040) if you are a farmer.
+You must report your income and expenses on Schedule C (Form 1040) or Schedule C-EZ (Form 1040) if you are a sole proprietor, or on Schedule F (Form 1040) if you are a farmer.
 You do not use Form 2106 or 2106-EZ.

 If you claim car or truck expenses, you must provide certain information on the use of your vehicle.
-You provide this information on Schedule C. Schedule C-EZ. or Form 4562.
+You provide this information on Schedule C (Form 1040), Schedule C-EZ (Form 1040), or Form 4562.

-If you file Schedule C:

-- · Report your travel expenses, except meals, on line 24a, - · Report your deductible meals (actual cost or standard meal allowance) and entertainment on line 24b, - · Report your gift expenses and transportation expenses, other than car expenses, on line 27, and - Report your car expenses on line 9.
+- If you file Schedule C (Form 1040): - Report your travel expenses, except meals, on line 24a, - Report your deductible meals (actual cost or standard meal allowance) and entertainment on line 24b, - Report your gift expenses and transportation expenses, other than car expenses, on line 27a, and - Report your car expenses on line 9.
 Complete Part IV of the form unless you have to file Form 4562 for depreciation or amortization.

-If you file Schedule C-EZ, report the total of all business expenses on line 2.
+If you file Schedule C-EZ (Form 1040), report the total of all business expenses on line 2.
 You can only include 50% of your meals and entertainment in that total.
 If you include car expenses, you must also complete Part III of the form.

-If you file Schedule F:
+If you file Schedule F (Form 1040):

-- Report your car expenses on line 12.
-Attach Form 4562 and provide information on the use of your car in Part V of Form 4562. - · Report all other business expenses discussed in this publication on line 34.
+- Report your car expenses on line 10.
+Attach Form 4562 and provide information on the use of your car in Part V of Form 4562. - Report all other business expenses discussed in this publication on line 32.
 You can only include 50% of your meals and entertainment on that line.

-See your forms instructions for more information on how to complete your tax return.
+See your form instructions for more information on how to complete your tax return.

 Both self-employed and an employee.
 If you are both self-employed and an employee, you must keep separate records for each business activity.
-Report your business expenses for self-employment on Schedule C, C-EZ, or F (Form 1040), as discussed earlier.
-Report your business expenses for your work as an emplovee on Form 2106 or 2106-EZ, as discussed next.
+Report your business expenses for self-employment on Schedule C (Form 1040), Schedule C-EZ (Form 1040), or Schedule F (Form 1040), as discussed earlier.
+Report your business expenses for your work as an employee on Form 2106 or 2106-EZ, as discussed next.